JonnoFTW/htm-models-adelaide/README.md

 Usage
 -----
+0. Make sure you've got a suitable version of python installed (preferably in a virtualenvironment) with nupic
 1. Import the SCATS data into your mongo instance
    * Make sure you've mongodb installed and in your path
    * Use mongoimport to import the data files (contact me if you really want them since they're private):